• Skip to primary navigation

 Adapted from CHAPA.

-Informally known as the Anti-Snob Zoning Act at the time of its passage in 1969, Chapter 40B is also known as the Comprehensive Permit Law.
+Informally known as the Anti-Snob Zoning Act at the time of its passage in 1969, M.G.L.
+Chapter 40B is also known as the Comprehensive Permit Law.
 It was enacted to expand where low- and moderate-income households can afford to live by reducing regulatory barriers to building affordable housing.
 Chapter 40B empowers the Zoning Board of Appeals (ZBA) to waive certain town zoning and other requirements for projects where at least 20%-25% of the units have long-term affordability guarantees.
 In towns where less than 10% of housing units or 1.5% of land qualifies for the Massachusetts Subsidized Housing Inventory (SHI), there is a strict review of the 40B decisions by the state, and the town has less authority over its decisions.
-Currently, decisions made by Needham’s ZBA to deny or condition an application under 40B cannot be appealed to the state because the number of units on the SHI is 11.85% of Needham’s 11,849 total housing units.
-Note that all rental housing units built under 40B qualify for inclusion on the SHI, even those units that are not restricted for which market rents may be charged.

 Housing Choice Legislation